 Organizing your own virtual town hall is a great way to connect with your Member of Congress and we’re here to help!
-Here are 6 simple steps to organizing your Virtual Town Hall event.
+Here are 6 simple steps to organizing your virtual town hall event.

 Indivisible staff, leaders, and members in this movement are responsible for holding ourselves and each other accountable to living our values and transforming our day-to-day practices.